probably-missing/rgg/README.md

 2. handler checks if the map handler exists
 3. map handler checks if spawn exists
 4. map handler spawns player at their team spawn, using data from the handler
+5. player requests weapons from the handler
+6. player has fun (debateable)

 ## map types: